0xxfu/sother/sother/solidity/test_bool_state_variables.sol_audit.md

 | [G-0] | Using `bool` replace `uint256(1)` and `uint256(2)` for true/false | 1 |

-## [Informational] Incorrect versions of Solidity

-### description:

-`solc` frequently releases new compiler versions.
-Using an old version prevents access to new Solidity security checks.
-We also recommend avoiding complex `pragma` statement.

-**There are `2` instances of this issue:**

-- Pragma version[^0.8.19](solidity/test_bool_state_variables.sol#L2) necessitates a version too recent to be trusted.
-Consider deploying with 0.8.18.

-- solc-0.8.19 is not recommended for deployment

-### recommendation:

-Deploy with any of the following Solidity versions:
-- 0.8.18

-The recommendations take into account:
-- Risks related to recent releases
-- Risks of complex code generation changes
-- Risks of new language features
-- Risks of known bugs

-Use a simple pragma version that allows any of these versions.
-Consider using the latest version of Solidity for testing.

-### location:
-- solidity/test_bool_state_variables.sol#L2
--

-### severity:
-Informational

-### category:
-solc-version

 ## [Informational] Conformance to Solidity naming conventions